 General Menstrual Cup Leak Tips

 If you’re just getting started with your menstrual cup leaks are sometimes part of the learning curve.
 This video is for those who have been trying for more than a few cycles and still can’t stop the leaks.
 If you’re new to the cup and having leaks our best advice is to try other menstrual cup folds and different positions of insertion and give yourself time to work the kinks out.
-Leaks aren’t uncommon in the first 2-3 cycles as you get to know your cup and your body.
+We also have a Troubleshooting Menstrual Cup Leaks Quiz that will walk through a variety of questions specific to the fit of your cup and the leaks you are experiencing.
+Keep in mind that leaks aren’t uncommon in the first 2-3 cycles as you get to know your cup and your body.
 As you’re learning it’s best to use backup protection like period underwear or liners.
 We promise– for most these annoying leaks are fixed with practice!

 Cause 1: The cup isn’t open all the way